flobro/flobro-chrome-app/README.md

 ## Support the project
 Flobro is free to use and open source, so your help is greatly appreciated.

+### Give a 5-star review on Chrome Web Store
+If you like the app, please give it a 5-star review on the [Chrome Web Store][chrome-web-store-url] 🤩.

 ### Become a sponsor
 I like working on this project for you guys, but unfortunately my time is limited.
 If you like my work, please become a [Github Sponsor][github-sponsor-url], join me on [Patreon][patreon-url] or [buy me a coffee][buy-me-a-coffee-url] so I can invest more time in this project.